Philippe734/Simple.NFS.GUI/README.md

 ### What does this app do ?

-* Install the minimal package relevant to NFS.
+* Install packages relevant to NFS, including `fping`, `nfs-common` and `nfs-kernel-server`
 * Edit the following files for a Server : /etc/exports ; /etc/hosts.deny ; /etc/hosts.allow
 * Edit /etc/fstab for a Client
-* Make a dir for the mount point for a Client
+* Make a dir for the client's mount point

+### Delete NFS settings

+* You have to edit `/etc/fstab` and `/etc/exports` to remove entries about NFS
+* In future, maybe I will add option to remove it by my app